opcoach/dolibarr-api/README.md

 - PHP 8.1 or higher
 - WordPress 6.8.2 or higher
-- A working Dolibarr instance with REST API enabled
+- A working Dolibarr instance (21.0 or higher) with REST API enabled
 - Valid Dolibarr API key

 ## Installation